aspose-words/Aspose.Words-Documentation/en/net/developer-guide/programming-with-documents/working-with-images/_index.md

 ## Save Images as WMF {#save-images-as-wmf}

-Aspose.Words provides functionality to save all the available images in a document to [WMF ](https://docs.fileformat.com/image/wmf/)format while converting DOCX to RTF.
+Aspose.Words provides functionality to save all the available images in a document to [WMF](https://docs.fileformat.com/image/wmf/)format while converting DOCX to RTF.

 The following code example shows how to save images as WMF with RTF save options: